WillGraham36/exiger-interviews-frontend/README.md

   - Create a new branch called `firstname-lastname` with your name
   - Then checkout to this branch
 - Install dependencies with `npm i`
-- Run `npm run dev` to run your app, then go to `localhost:3000` to see it
+- Run the app with `npm run dev`, then go to `http://localhost:3000` to see it
-- Changes will update automatically in the browser each time you save
+- Edit your code in `src/app/page.tsx`

 ## Main Tasks

 1. **Create a Todo List**
-   - Users should be able to **add todos** with a simple input and button and have them display in a vertically stacked list
+   - Users should be able to **add todos** with a simple input and button
    - Users should be able to **mark todos as complete or incomplete** using a checkbox

 2. **Todo Counter**